Astro-Phile/Voyager-s-Fate/README.md

 Rich Gameplay: Engage in a variety of gameplay mechanics, including puzzle-solving, combat encounters, and exploration.
 Each gameplay element is designed to keep you engaged and entertained throughout your journey.
 High Replayability: With a vast array of branching paths and diverse outcomes, Voyager's Fate offers endless replayability.
 Uncover new storylines, discover hidden secrets, and chart your own course to glory.
 Dynamic World: Explore a vibrant and ever-changing world filled with surprises and challenges.
 From ancient ruins to bustling cities, every location holds its own mysteries waiting to be unraveled.

 How to Play:

-Download the game files and extract them to your desired location.
+1->Download the game files and extract them to your desired location.
+1.1->Run the executable (exe) file .If it does not run follow below guidelines.
-Open the terminal or command prompt and navigate to the game directory.
+2->Open the terminal or command prompt and navigate to the game directory.
-Compile the source code using your preferred C compiler.
+3->Compile the source code using your preferred C compiler.
-Run the executable file to start your adventure.
+3->Run the executable file to start your adventure.
-Follow the on-screen prompts to make decisions and progress through the story.
+4->Follow the on-screen prompts to make decisions and progress through the story.
 Enjoy the journey and uncover the secrets that await you in Voyager's Fate.

 System Requirements:

 Operating System: Windows, macOS, Linux
 Processor: Intel Core i3 or equivalent
-Memory: 2 GB RAM
+Memory: 4 GB RAM
-Storage: 20 MB available space
+Storage: 200 MB available space

 Credits: